ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ## The Read-only Replica

-On the _Settings_ tab of a read-only replica, the _Replication_ pane contains its name and region, and the name and region of its leader.
+On the _Read Replicas_ tab of a read-only replica, the _Replication_ pane contains its name and region, and the name and region of its leader.
 It also has buttons to resync the read-only replica and to promote it.

 ![Replication pane of a read-only replica](images/replica-roreplica.png)